ymoch/preacher/docs/user/cli.rst

    * - ``PREACHER_CLI_REPORT``
      - ``-r``, ``--report``

-.. note:: Empty environment variables are ignored.
+Environment variables that have empty strings are ignored.
+This behavior is useful to handle optional settings.